The file system

 chmod(path::AbstractString, mode::Integer; recursive::Bool=false)

-Change the permissions mode of path
+Changes the permission mode path

 to mode